-- 2. apply literacy skills in artist's statement/s that communicates concept and focus using relevant visual art terminology and language conventions - 8. realise a body of work through an inquiry to communicate artistic purpose and meaning to audiences
+- 2. apply literacy skills to articulate concept and focus in an artist's statement - 8. realise a body of work through an inquiry to communicate artistic purpose and meaning to audiences

-The student work has the following characteristics: Marks • realisation of a refined body of work through a complex inquiry that is shaped by the contemporary context and an evolved personal aesthetic 10 realisation of a refined body of work through synthesis of knowledge and focus enhanced meaning and audience engagement 8-9 application of literacy skills in artist's statement/s that invites a dialogue between artist and audience about the intended meaning realisation of an individualised body of work through sustained inquiry and informed art practice to reach end points that express new meaning 6-7 application of literacy skills in artist's statement/s that communicates concept and focus using relevant visual art terminology and language conventions realisation of a body of work through an inquiry that communicates artistic purpose and meaning to audiences 4-5 application of literacy skills to describe focus presentation of a visual response that communicates ideas 2-3 use of terminology to identify artworkspresentation of a visual response 1 does not satisfy any of the descriptors above.
+The student work has the following characteristics: Marks realisation of a refined body of work through synthesis of concept and contemporary context that delivers alternate meaning and an evolved personal aesthetic 11-12 realisation of a refined body of work through synthesis of knowledge and focus that enhances meaning and audience engagement 9-10 application of literacy skills in artist's statement/s that invites a dialogue between artist and audience about the intended meaning realisation of an individualised body of work through sustained inquiry and informed use of media, processes and approaches to reach end points that express new meaning 7-8 application of literacy skills that communicate concept and focus in an artist's statement realisation of a body of work through an inquiry that communicates artistic purpose and meaning to audiences 5-6 application of literacy skills to describe concept realisation of a visual response that communicates ideas 3-4 use of terminology to identify artworks realisation of a visual response 1-2 does not satisfy any of the descriptors above.
 0

-5.7.2 Summative external assessment: Examination (25%)
+5.7.2 Summative external assessment (EA): Examination (25%)